Great Mall of the Bay Area: Development and Opening

+Today, an oak tree with a plaque commemorating Great Mall's history stands in the southwest section of its parking lot.

+2010s

 In 2016, it was announced that the mall would be undergoing renovation in the spring.
+The renovation was completed in time for the 2016 Holiday season.

+In May 2016, Sports Authority announced it would close its location due to its Chapter 11 Bankruptcy.
+However, its vacancy would be short lived as Dick’s Sporting Goods would open up in Sports Authority’s vacancy.
+It would open in June 2017.

 Location

 The Great Mall of the Bay Area sits at the intersection of Great Mall Parkway (which becomes Capitol Avenue when it crosses Montague Expressway) and Montague Expressway.
 The Parc Metropolitan apartments lie to the north of the mall.
 A few inns are also located at the south entrance of the mall.

 Layout

 Great Mall, unlike many other malls (but like most Mills malls), is a "flat" mall with only one story and an oval racetrack layout with six neighborhoods.
 The mall is currently laid out in this fashion because the existing main structure was a Ford automobile assembly plant and was not designed to serve as a shopping center.

 Based on gross leasable area, the Great Mall of the Bay Area is the largest outlet mall and the 8th largest mall in California.
 It was once the largest mall in Northern California, but has now been surpassed by others.
 Like other malls, Great Mall also has a food court, which can be accessed through Entrance 4.